Atom in front of Dagsin's Standees at the Rockwell Cinema Lobby

 By definition, a short-film is just about eight minutes long (or an 8-page script).
 Anything longer than that, and your chances of entering it in a major international competition gets slimmer and slimmer.
 Cannes for example only accepts 15 mins. maximum for their Short Film entries.
 Knowing that my story has potential beyond being just a short movie, and understanding that short films do not have a commercial market, I then committed to writing the story I really want to tell no matter how long the screenplay ended up becoming.
 During that time, I was already married for more than ten years (found a partner I want to spend my life with), had kids and recently suffered a Stroke.
 I wanted the story to reflect everything I have learned and have gone through in my life up to that point.
 Thankfully the first draft I wrote totaled just one hundred twenty pages in Movie Magic (Hollywood standard Screenplay Software) - which counts each page to be roughly equivalent to a minute of screen time.

-Corazon Bishop (Mrs. Razon) and Alex Diaz as John Bishop, Jr.
+Benjamin Alves as Young Justino Razon, Janine Gutierrez as Young Corazon Bishop (Mrs. Razon) and Alex Diaz as John Bishop, Jr. in the flashback sequences.

 The first thing I incorporated to my original story was the flashback sequences.
 I knew by instinct that I had to make my viewers fall in love with my main characters first, for them to empathize with the loss they will be experiencing as the story unfolds.
 Making the audience spectators of the romance between Justino and Corazon from the beginning and making them experience the love that develops between the couple through the years, was my main goal.
 It was a deliberate decision on my part to make the film essentially a "Love Story" in terms of classification and genre, since the main theme of the movie even then was "only Love can save us from the pain and tragedies of life."